lammps/lammps/doc/src/Developer_write_pair.rst

 The outer loop (index *i*) is over local atoms of our sub-domain.
 Typically, the value of `inum` (the number of neighbor lists) is the same as the number of local atoms (= atoms *owned* but this sub-domain).
-But in case the pair style is used as a sub-style of a :doc:`hybrid pair style <pair_hybrid>` or neighbor list entries are removed with :doc:`neigh_modify <neigh_modify>` this number may be smaller.
-The array `list->ilist` has the (local) indices of the atoms for which neighbor lists have been created.
-Then `list->numneigh` is an `inum` sized array with the number of entries of each list of neighbors and `list->firstneigh` is a list of pointers to those lists.
+But when the pair style is used as a sub-style of a :doc:`hybrid pair style <pair_hybrid>` or neighbor list entries are removed with :doc:`neigh_modify exclude <neigh_modify>` this number may be smaller.
+The array ``list->ilist`` has the (local) indices of the atoms for which neighbor lists have been created.
+Then ``list->numneigh`` is an `inum` sized array with the number of entries of each list of neighbors and ``list->firstneigh`` is a list of pointers to those lists.

-For efficiency reasons, cached copies of some properties of the outer loop atoms are initialized.
+For efficiency reasons, cached copies of some properties of the outer loop atoms are also initialized.

 .. code-block:: c++

      // loop over neighbors of my atoms